Harshavardhan018/ola-booking-analysis/README.md

 The business queries and import script use MySQL syntax.
 Use the SQL Server table definition for the dashboard's SQL Server connection.

-## Dataset

-The project uses the Bengaluru OLA booking dataset from [Satyam638/OLA_DataAnalyst_Project](https://github.com/Satyam638/OLA_DataAnalyst_Project).
-It is included locally for reproducible dashboard runs and is used for learning and portfolio analysis.

 ## Validation